 In 2015, members of a bunch of Portland-area attractions can see the others in the alliance throughout the year.
 (Here’s a month-by-month breakdown of where you can go when.)
 We are members of the Oregon Zoo, so I wanted to check out January’s attraction—hence our adventure to the Portland Japanese Garden.

 The Garden—which is actually made up of five different gardens designed in distinct styles—is, unsurprisingly, gorgeous.
 Beyond it’s beauty, it inspires a tranquility not found too often within the city.
 (Its ban on eating, portrait photography and cell phone use helps.)

 I wish I’d known a few things before taking Peeper, though, so parents: Take note.
-You can introduce your tots to the Portland Japanese Garden, but for a positive experience, follow these tips.
+You can enjoy the Portland Japanese Garden with kids, but for a positive experience (for everyone), follow these tips.

 Take the shuttle.
 If you have small kids, wait at the bottom of the hill for the shuttle bus, which will take you to the entrance at the top.
 It comes by every 10 minutes or so—look for it right next to the parking.
 I didn’t notice it and ended up pushing the stroller up a fairly steep walk—and up a bunch of steps—leaving me cranky and winded by the time we arrived at the entrance.

 Which brings me to:

 Leave your stroller.
 If you can do without, plan on carrying your little one or having her walk.
 With the aforementioned stairs and cobbled pathways, the gardens aren’t stroller-friendly.

 If you do end up taking yours, ask the folks at the front desk if you can leave it with them for a minute so you can go to the Natural Garden, a series of hills, ponds and streams reachable only by stairs.
 This was my favorite section of the park, so you don’t want to miss it.